 The important points to note about the data selection above are:

-•Each row defines a series and all rows have the Data element as its context node (since the chart has the Data node as its XPath context node).
+•Each row defines a series and all rows have the Data element as its context node (since the chart is created inside a Data node).

 •The first row is set to define the Americas series and is given a string expression as its series name.
 The X-Axis values are selected using the Year/@id values of the Europe region (it doesn't matter which region is selected since all have the same Year/@id values).
 The Y-Axis values of the first (Americas) series are selected for the Americas region using a predicate filter.